microsoft/Policy-Weaver/README.md

     - columns: (optional, if not set, no column level security will be applied, see below for details [Column Level Security](#books-column-level-security))
       - columnlevelsecurity: true/false (if true, column level security will be applied at best effort.
 Default: false)
       - fallback: grant/deny (if a not supported column mask is found, the fallback will be applied.
 Default: deny)
+    - rows: (optional, if not set, no row level security will be applied, see below for details [Row Level Security](#books-row-level-security))
+      - rowlevelsecurity: true/false (if true, row level security will be applied at best effort.
+Default: false)
+      - fallback: grant/deny (if a not supported row mask is found, the fallback will be applied.
+Default: deny)

 - service_principal:
   - client_id: the client id of the service principal mentioned under general prerequisites **OR** the corresponding secret name in the keyvault if you use keyvault